tylerpcarter/inls161/refsheets/index.md

 weight: 9
 ---

+# Operating systems and tools

-# UNIX Commands
+## UNIX

 {% marginnote 'unix' '**UNIX** is a general purpose operating system originally developed in the 1970s by Ken Thompson and Dennis Ritchie at Bell Labs.
-Its utility and wide use has given rise to a number of clones&emdash;operating systems that are functionally identical.' %}
+Its utility and wide use has given rise to a number of clones&mdash;operating systems that are functionally identical.' %}

 <a href="https://ubuntudanmark.dk/filer/fwunixref.pdf" target="_blank">FOSSWire UNIX Command Reference</a>

+## Linux
+{% marginnote 'unix' '**Linux** is one such UNIX clone originally invented in 1991 by Linus Torvalds.
+It is now among the most widely used operating systems in the world.
+If you have used the Internet, you have interacted with Linux perhaps without even realizing it.
+Your CodeAnywhere containers run Linux.' %}

+<a href="The Linux Command Line - William E. Shotts, Jr." target="_blank">http://linuxcommand.org/tlcl.php</a>

+<a href="http://linuxnewbieguide.org/?page_id=5">The Ultimate Linux Newbie Guide</a>

+## Bash (UNIX shell)

+{% marginnote 'bash' '**Bash** is the name of the shell and command language that we use most frequently in Linux and other UNIX clones.
+It is a text-interface command line envrionment but it can also read commands from files in the form of scripts.' %}

+<a href="Learning the shell - William E. Shotts, Jr." target="_blank">http://linuxcommand.org/lc3_learning_the_shell.php</a>

+<a href="Writing shell scripts - William E. Shotts, Jr." target="_blank">http://linuxcommand.org/lc3_writing_shell_scripts.php</a>

-## Reference sheets from in-class activities
+### Reference sheets from in-class activities

 These reference sheets correspond to things that we actualy did or will do in class (depending on how fast I can aggregate them and get them posted here).